Company Values

 How long does it take?
 Note that these can only be estimated.

-It averages an hour per page to edit and format a document.
+It takes an average of an hour per page to copyedit and format.
 It generally takes

 • 10 hours to format 100 pages,